Omelicious/Sb3UGS-WIKI/First-Steps.md

 ### Debugging mods
 1. In case of zipmods, see [Introduction to zipmod format](https://github.com/IllusionMods/BepisPlugins/wiki/1-Introduction-to-zipmod-format) and [How to create a simple zipmod](https://github.com/IllusionMods/BepisPlugins/wiki/2-How-to-create-a-simple-zipmod)
    a) no compression of the zipmod
    b) folder structure in the zipmod.
-Path in your list entry for ABs match?
+List files in `abdata\list` or `abdata\studio\info` respectively, AssetBundle files in subfolders of `abdata`?
 2. List files in the right location, structures correct for respective categories, studio items don't need an extra group or category - hijack an existing group and category!
 Only the listItem_XX_{group}_{category} file will remain.
 3. AB checks
    a) LZ4H compressed
    b) names of prefabs/Animators match with the list column MainData
    c) Meshes in the prefab/Animators on the Layers CHARA or MAP
    d) Meshes correctly parented: accessories parented by N_move, clothes by `n_{top|bot}_{a|b|c}`
-   e) MonoBehaviours: ChaAccessoryComponent, etc. fields rendNormal have the renderers
+   e) MonoBehaviours: ChaAccessoryComponent/CmpAccessory, ChaClothesComponent/CmpClothes, etc. fields `rendNormal` have the renderers.